 Last year, Governor Rick Scott signed into law a series of statutes to help increase transparency in condominium associations.
 One such statute is Chapter 718, the requirement that all condominiums managing over 150 units must have a fully functional password-protected website by July 1, 2018.
 Recent changes to this statute under House Bill 841 extends the deadline to January 1, 2019.
 Also, according to the revisions, some specifications have been relaxed.
 Earlier, multi-condos managing a cumulative amount of units that exceed 150 were required to have websites.
 Now, only individual condominiums managing more than 150 units are required to have a website.

 The great news is that this gives more time for your associations and management team to comply, so you aren’t as pressed for time as you may have been before.
 You can relax a bit and take a deep breath!
 With that being said, we recommend to stay ahead of the game and prepare early.
-In this article, you’ll learn the key takeaways of the new law and what to consider in the software you evaluate.
+In this article, you’ll learn the key takeaways of the Florida Condo Website Law and how to prepare for it.

 What are the statute requirements?

-The law requires that associations publish a variety of financial and operations specific documents:
+The Florida Condo Website Law requires that associations publish a variety of financial and operations-specific documents:

 - The Declaration of the Condominium and all changes that are made to it.